pgilad/react-page-visibility/README.md

 - `visibilityState` is a String and can be one of `visible`, `hidden`, `prerender`, `unloaded` (if your browser supports those)
 - `documentHidden` is a Boolean indicating whether document is considered hidden to the user.

+Or you can use [function as children](https://reactpatterns.com/#function-as-children) pattern, Where `children` is the callback to run when the `visibilityState` of the document changes.

+`Function children(<Boolean> documentHidden)`
+- `documentHidden` is a Boolean indicating whether document is considered hidden to the user.

 See [MDN Page Visibility API Properties overview](https://developer.mozilla.org/en-US/docs/Web/API/Page_Visibility_API#Properties_overview)